lizadams/CMAQ-WS-old/content/1-create-cluster/c-know-cluster/index.en.md

     ![sinfo](/static/images/1-gettoknow-sinfo.png)

 2. We are going to use the [csh](https://github.com/tcsh-org/tcsh).
-First we copy the CMAQ settings to our `.cshrc` file, then add module file path, lastly we execute a `csh` shell.
+First we change the shell to use .tcsh, then copy the CMAQ settings to our `.cshrc` file, then add module file path, lastly we execute a `csh` shell.

+    ```csh
+    sudo usermod -s /bin/tcsh ec2-user
+    ```

+3. Log out and log back in to have the tcsh shell be active

+     ```csh
+     exit
+     ```

+     ```csh
+     pcluster ssh -v -Y -i ~/your-key.pem --cluster-name cmaq --region us-east-1
+     ```

+3. Copy the CMAQ settings to our `.cshrc` file, then add module file path, lastly we execute a `csh` shell.

     ```csh
     cp /shared/pcluster-cmaq/install/dot.cshrc.pcluster ~/.cshrc